tianyue58/tp/docs/DeveloperGuide.md

 - Expected output: The `Completion` of the application at index `1` is changed to `Completed`.
 A success message is shown in the `Result Box`, showing the details of the completed application.
 The entire application list is displayed.

 2. Test case: `complete 2`
-- Expected output: An error message is shown in the `Result Box`, as the application is already marked as `Completed`.
+- Expected output: A warning message is shown in the `Result Box`, as the application is already marked as `Completed`.

 3. Test case: `complete 10`
 - Expected output: An error message is shown in the `Result Box`, as the index specified exceeds the length of the displayed application list.